 Anne Ross, Director of Events/Sales, is originally from New York, has traveled extensively throughout the USA and called five states "home" before settling on the Monterey Peninsula.

 Anne is the former Marketing Assistant of a highly esteemed food and wine consultancy firm in New York.
 She later applied her marketing and management skills to the Housing Industry where she was a certified Occupancy Specialist focusing on affordable housing for Seniors.

 Anne's desire was to meld her food and beverage and property management background into a viable position with an elegant Inn on the Monterey Peninsula.

 We at the Martine Inn believe she has gracefully accomplished her objective.
-A Charter Member of the Cannery Row Monterey Rotary Club, Anne is a past president of the Monterey Chapter of LeTip International; she has also served on the Board of Directors for Ensemble Monterey Chamber Orchestra, www.ensemblemonterey.org and is a member of the Association of Fundraising Professionals.
+A Charter Member and current Membership chair of the Cannery Row Monterey Rotary Club, Anne is a past president of the Monterey Chapter of LeTip International; she has also served on the Board of Directors for Ensemble Monterey Chamber Orchestra, www.ensemblemonterey.org and is a member of the Association of Fundraising Professionals.
 Anne has the professional skills, calm demeanor and desire to turn any event into a truly memorable experience.

 Ismael Vizcaya Diaz, Chef, was born and raised in Mexicali, in Baja California.
 He attended the University of Baja California for only one semester before he got married and moved to California in 1978.

 Ismael currently volunteers at different schools and urban community centers sharing his talent and enthusiasm for the game of chess.
 He recently earned a Black Belt in Taekwondo and helps students throughout the state master self defense.